milkiicat/computing-work/README.md

-Hello! :) Ignore the teacher's day folder.
+Hello! :) Ignore the story folder.